Surgical Case Library

 Colorectal

-Spontaneous perforation of Sigmoid Colon
+Spontaneous Perforation of Sigmoid Colon.

 Spontaneous sigmoid colon perforation is a rare and potentially life-threatening condition, with poorly understood pathophysiology and high morbidity if not managed promptly.